Forte-Consultancy-Services/Notification-System-Widget/README.md

 # License
 [See LICENSE](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md)

-# Instructions to run the Notification System Widget:
+# Instructions to run the Notification System Widget (please :star:):
 1) Decompress the WinRAR ZIP archive

 2) Start the preferred server (GO, JS, PHP, PL, Python, Ruby)

 3) Go to http://localhost:3000

-4) Adapt to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code file as a comment.
+4) Adapt to your project, but don't forget to acknowledge the author according to the [license](https://github.com/Forte-Consultancy-Services/Notification-System-Widget/blob/master/LICENSE.md) at the top of every code template file as a comment.

 # Contributor Code of Conduct